Xceptance/xlt-jmeter-suite/README.md

-# JMeter based Performance Test Suite
+# XLT Test Suite with JMeter Support

 ## Overview
 The JMeter based Performance Test Suite is build on the basic ideas of [Apache JMeter](https://jmeter.apache.org/index.html) but with reworks in many areas to make it compatible with [XLT](https://www.xceptance.com/de/xlt/) and [XTC](https://xtc.xceptance.com/).